imehrdadmahdavi/traffic-controller-simulation/README.md

 ```shell
 $ make traffic_controller
 ```
-Note: 32-bit Ubuntu 16.04 system was used to compile/run
+Note: A 32-bit Ubuntu 16.04 system was used to compile/run

 ## Commandline Usage
 ```shell